Overview of Short Manaslu Circuit Trek

 From start to finish, we take care of all the details.
 We provide professional and dedicated guides and porters who assist you through every aspect of the trek, from daily briefings to ensuring your safety.
 Our team is experienced and focused on offering you an unforgettable experience, taking care of your needs while sharing insight into Nepal’s culture and landscapes.
 You’ll be accompanied by honest, strong porters who offer excellent service, making your trek both delightful and memorable.

-The Short Manaslu Circuit Trek offers flexible itinerary options of 10, 11, or 12 days, depending on your pace and preference.
+The Short Manaslu Circuit Trek offers flexible itinerary options of 10 to 12 days, depending on your pace and preference.

-- The 10-day trek is a compact and fast-paced itinerary with no acclimatization or rest days—ideal for those with limited time and good fitness.
+- The 10-day trek is a compact and fast-paced itinerary with no acclimatisation or rest, ideal for those with limited time and good fitness.

-- The 11-day itinerary includes a rest day in Samagaon, which helps with acclimatization and provides time to explore the surrounding beauty.
+- The 11-day itinerary is our original plan in the main itinerary and includes a rest day in Samagaon, which helps with acclimatisation and provides time to explore the surrounding beauty.

-You can choose any itinerary based on your interest and schedule.
-We’re here to assist you—feel free to reach out for personalized suggestions.
+You can choose any itinerary based on your interests and schedule.
+We’re here to assist you—feel free to reach out for personalised suggestions.

-10-Day Short Manaslu Circuit Trek Itinerary (Not any Rest Day)
+10-Day Short Manaslu Circuit Trek Itinerary (No Rest Day)

 Day 05: Trek to Samagaon (3390m) – Around 7 hours' walk.
 Overnight at a lodge.

-If you plan an 11-day trek, here will be a rest day for acclimatization.
+If you plan an 11-day trek, there will be a rest day for acclimatisation.

 Day 10: Drive from Tilje to Besisahar by jeep (2.5 hrs), then continue by bus to Kathmandu.